Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5850, in theory, should perform much faster than the GeForce GTX 650 Ti overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5850 should in theory be a lot better than the GeForce GTX 650 Ti overall. (explain)

-Texel RateThe GeForce GTX 650 Ti is just a bit (approximately 14%) better at texture filtering than the Radeon HD 5850. (explain)
+Texel RateThe GeForce GTX 650 Ti will be a small bit (more or less 14%) faster with regards to AF than the Radeon HD 5850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison